Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 This Lamda function accepts
   - Accepts a `JobRunId` from the event input.
   - Checks the status of a Glue job run
-  - Sends an SNS notification if the job is succeeded of failed
+  - Sends an SNS notification if the job is succeeded or failed
   - Returns the current job status.

 ## 4. Glue ETL Job